 Just a few short weeks after the chance meeting in Hawaii, the three experienced teachers, were sitting in a small circle in Jessie’s living room.

 In 2013-2014 we completed our first complete school year with a preschool, kindergarten and aftercare program.
 In 2015-16 we added a first grade and every year thereafter have added an additional grade.
-We have inhabited spaces and classrooms in the Mission District, Diamond Heights and are currently residing in the Excelsior at 65 Ocean, and in 2020 we landed in our long-term home in Portola.
+We have inhabited spaces and classrooms in the Mission District, Diamond Heights, in the Excelsior at 65 Ocean, and in 2020 we landed in our long-term home in Portola.